w32agobot/SKY130_SAR-ADC/doc/mixed_signal_simulation.md

 # Mixed Signal Simulation
 Two ways: True analog simulation, or mixed-signal with XSpice using analog-digital interfaces
-## Method A: Mixed-Signal Simulation with XSpice
+## Method A: True Mixed-Signal Simulation with XSpice in ngspice
 Can be done pre-layout and is faster than true-analog post-layout simulation.
 The standard cells from the `SPICE` file are replaced with timing data (recommendation `-io_time=500p -time=50p -idelay=5p -odelay=50p -cload=250f`).

 If you have a `.SPICE` file with sky130-standardcells, then you can skip `vlog2verilog` and `vlog2Spice`.